stdakov/docker-lamp/README.md

 # docker-lamp

-A ready to use docker-compose configuration with php, mysql, phpmyadmin, redis, apache2.
+A ready to use docker-compose configuration with php, mysql, phpmyadmin, redis, redis-commander, apache2.

 Containers: